openvinotoolkit/model_server/docs/models_repository.md

 # Model Repository {#ovms_docs_models_repository}

-The AI models served by OpenVINO&trade; Model Server must be in either of the two formats:
+The AI models served by OpenVINO&trade; Model Server must be in either of the three formats:
 - [OpenVINO IR](https://docs.openvino.ai/2022.1/openvino_docs_MO_DG_IR_and_opsets.html#doxid-openvino-docs-m-o-d-g-i-r-and-opsets), where the graph is represented in .bin and .xml files
 - [ONNX](https://onnx.ai/), using the .onnx file
+- [PaddlePaddle](https://www.paddlepaddle.org.cn/en), using .pdiparams and .pdmodel files

 To use models trained in other formats you need to convert them first.
 To do so, use OpenVINO’s [Model Optimizer](https://docs.openvino.ai/2022.1/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) for IR, or different